waynegraham/twitter-bot/README.md

 ## Twitter's API

 [Twitter's API](https://dev.twitter.com/docs/api/1.1) at the 1.1 stage
-is reasonablys stable, and notes all of the actions you can program.
+is reasonably stable, and notes all of the actions you can program.
 If you want to do something with the API, it's worth reading through the documentation to see what's possible.